mborin88/Rover-Simulator-B/README.md

-area| STRING | Simulation area (6 letter code from downloaded list) N | INTEGER | Total rover numbers. x_offset| INTEGER | Distance from the left boundary which is the location of the first rover. y_offset| INTEGER | Distance from the baseline which is the location of the first rover. goal_offset| INTEGER | Distance to the goal below which the goal is assumed reached. rover_sep| INTEGER | Distance between rovers in meters. steps| INTEGER | Maximum time steps, for the mission. t_sampling| FLOAT | Simulation Sampling period.
+area| STRING | Simulation area (6 letter code from downloaded list) N | INTEGER | Total rover numbers. x_offset| INTEGER | Distance from the left boundary which is the location of the first rover. y_offset| INTEGER | Distance from the baseline which is the starting location of every rover. goal_offset| INTEGER | Threshold distance between the rovers and the goal for when the mission is considered as complete. rover_sep| INTEGER | Distance between rovers in meters. steps| INTEGER | Maximum time steps, for the mission. t_sampling| FLOAT | Simulation Sampling period.
-Q| FLOAT ARRAY | The state noise.
-(Array length of 2 ) R| FLOAT ARRAY | The measurement noise.
-(Array length of 2 ) ctrl_policy| INTEGER | The control policy used (1, 2, 3, 4).
+Q| FLOAT (ARRAY) | State Noise standard deviations, array has a length of 2 for noise in the eastings and northings direction.
+If not desired set to "None"
-log_control| STRING | Controls if and what parts of the mission are logged.
-Treated as a binary string where each bit has control over a different part. log_step_interval| INTEGER | To reduce data storage size some logs and plots are taken as an average over this interval.
-(Interval is specified in steps) log_title_tag| STRING | User specified custom title for the logs. log_notes| STRING | More detailed notes of a mission taken before running, and is where post mission notes can be added. log_checkpoint_interval | INTEGER | Interval for how often to see rover line organisation on plots.
+R| FLOAT (ARRAY) | Measurement Noise standard deviations, array has a length of 2 for noise in the eastings and northings direction.
+If not desired set to "None". ctrl_policy| INTEGER | Control Policy specifying the mission and controller used.
+Format: "missionType-controller".
+The missionType and controller are both referenced by integers with a hyphen connecting them. log_control| STRING | Controls what parts of the mission are logged is any.
+Treated as a binary string where the left-most, middle and right bit is for raw, summary and graphed data respectively.
+A ’1’ makes log of that section desired where ’0’ does not make a log.
+If any of the bits are set to ’1’ then the Parameters log file is automatically logged log_step_interval| INTEGER | To reduce data storage size some logs and plots are taken as an average over this interval.
+(Interval is specified in steps) log_title_tag| STRING | User specified custom title for the logs. log_notes| STRING | More detailed notes of a mission taken before running, and is where indicates the position of where post mission notes should be added log_cp_interval | INTEGER | Checkpoint interval for how often to show visual representation of rovers line formation.
 (Interval done in steps)

 ### Communication Parameters